ajeetdsouza/blog/content/posts/beating-c-with-70-lines-of-go.md

 | `wc`         |       1 GB |       5.56 s |    2036 KB |
 | `wc-channel` |       1 GB |       2.22 s |    6752 KB |

 Our `wc` is now a lot faster, but there has been quite a regression in memory usage.
 In particular, notice how our input loop allocates memory at every iteration!
-Channels are a great abstraction over sharing memory, but for some use cases, simply _not_ using channels can improve performance tremendously.
+Channels are a great abstraction over sharing memory, but they aren't always the best tool for the job.

 ## Better parallelization